-The TSP is expected to result in negligible known impacts on scarce or unique cultural, historic, or tribal resources.
+The TSP is expected to result in negligible known impacts on historic properties as defined by Section 106 of the National Historic Preservation Act.
+Historic properties are defined as any "prehistoric or historic district, site, building, structure, or object included in, or eligible for inclusion on, the National Register of Historic Places, including artifacts, records, and material remains related to such a property or resource."
 No buildings or structures that are currently on the National Register of Historic Places are affected by the TSP.
 Consultation is ongoing with the Federally Recognized Tribes with stated interest in the Parish along with the State Historic Preservation Office.
-A programmatic agreement (PA) is being drafted to address effects of non-structural measures on unrecorded historic properties.
+A program--specific programmatic agreement (PA) is being drafted to address effects of non-structural measures on unrecorded historic properties.
 Consultation and coordination with resource agencies is on-going and would be concluded prior to signature of the Finding of No Significant Impact.
+The PA will undergo a 30-day public notice process prior to the Final Integrated Feasibility Report and Final Environmental Assessment.

-Timeline: This DIFR/EA is available for a 45-day public review and comment beginning 09 August 2024.
-The official closing date for comments is 23 September 2024, 45 days from the public review start date.
-All comments should be mailed or emailed to:
+Timeline: This DIFR/EA was available for a 45-day public review and comment period beginning 09 August 2024.
+The official closing date for comments was 23 September 2024, 45 days from the public review start date.
+All comments were mailed or emailed to: